 The timber fins which clad Southampton University’s sleek Life Sciences Building complement the features of the adjacent EEE building in both colour and form, whilst the materials chosen reflect the architect’s desire for an environmentally attuned aesthetic.

-The 10,000 m² project, part of a masterplan to expand the university’s Highfield Campus, offers a state-of-the-art research and teaching laboratory amongst other academic facilities in two three-storey blocks, while copious office space can be found in a linked four-storey building.
+Part of a masterplan to expand the university’s Highfield Campus, the project offers a state-of-the-art research and teaching laboratory amongst other academic facilities in two three-storey blocks, while copious office space can be found in a linked four-storey building.

-The concept was clear, but the topography of the site introduced difficulties which we overcame through meticulous design.
+The concept was clear, but the topography of the site introduced difficulties that we overcame through meticulous design.
 A steep slope alongside groundwater findings in initial boreholes demanded particular attention to waterproofing details within the partial basement.
 Piled foundations were designed to run through the made ground into clay, with secant piles forming watertight retaining walls around the basement.